 READ MORE: I Am Big Bird – Documentary Review

-For all the mixed-to-negative reviews the likes of How to Lose a Guy in 10 Days, Failure to Launch and Ghosts of Girlfriends Past received, they were sizeable box office hits, and in terms of commercial appeal the actor was doing nothing wrong, although you got the sense that he was maybe not fulfilling that early promise that he showed when Joel Schumacher cast him in the John Grisham adaptation A Time to Kill; a performance that suggested the launch of a Paul Newman or Robert Redford-type that mixed a sense of grit with handsome compassion, the style of serious leading man Hollywood traditionally adores.
+For all the mixed-to-negative reviews the likes of How to Lose a Guy in 10 Days, Failure to Launch, and Ghosts of Girlfriends Past received, they were sizeable box office hits.
+And in terms of commercial appeal, the actor was doing nothing wrong – although you got the sense that he was maybe not fulfilling the early promise that he showed when Joel Schumacher cast him in the adaptation of John Grisham’s A Time to Kill.
+This was a performance that suggested the launch of a Paul Newman or Robert Redford-type; that mixed a sense of grit with handsome compassion, the style of serious leading man Hollywood traditionally adores.
 The comedic timing got an extensive workout in Ron Howard’s EdTV, an entertaining reality TV satire that got somewhat overshadowed by Peter Weir’s ingenious masterpiece The Truman Show, but come the 2000s the actor became deeply synonymous with films like Donald Petrie’s 2003 box office hit.

 Interestingly, the film was the first of two productions to bring together McConaghuey with Kate Hudson, the other being Fool’s Gold, a romantic adventure that owed more to Sahara than this film, and if you didn’t know any better might have been forgiven for thinking it was a Steve Zahn-free sequel to 2005’s box office disaster.
 How to Lose a Guy in 10 Days is a none more 2003 romantic comedy that is glossy and silly, and puts a deep emphasis on comedic high jinks and manipulative characters that, if they existed in real life, would lead to a deeply toxic relationship.